 When serendipity is not at play, the chemist relies on building new materials or compounds based on their research experience.
 The new material or compound is not novel, in the sense that it’s an amalgamation of previously known chemistries.
 This analogue-based design approach means that designed materials or compounds are still in a similar section of the chemical space as the materials it was modelled after.
-Therefore, if novel functionalities are to be required, the chemical space must be explored in a manner that departs from analogue-based approaches.
+Therefore, if ‘truly’ novel functionalities are to be required, the chemical space must be explored in a manner that departs from analogue-based approaches.

 Hence, a solution seeks to combine random’s ability to explore distinct areas of a space, and the ability to rationalise novel compounds to reduce serendipity.